Search

 Lapland What to visit Huskies

 The tour was still quite long and we even stopped in the middle for photos.
-However, although the huskies love to run in the forest and pull the sleds, I didn’t like to see the space where the huskies were kept for the rest of the day.
+But, although the huskies love to run in the forest and pull the sledges, I didn’t like to see the space where the huskies were kept for the rest of the day.

 » Korundi Museum, Arktikum and Pilke Science Centre

-And because a Lapland guide doesn’t have to be all about outdoor activities, you can always take the opportunity to get to know Rovaniemi’s 3 main cultural places:
+A Lapland travel guide doesn’t have to be all about outdoor activities!
+So, you can always take the opportunity to get to know Rovaniemi’s 3 main cultural places:

 Lapland What to visit Ultimate Guide Arktikum